Jazzyfatnastees: Career

-In 1999, the group released their debut album, The Once and Future.
+When the group was numbered down to a duo with only Mercedes Martinez and Tracey Moore they released their debut album, The Once and Future on October 26, 1999.
 The duo wrote and co-produced the album in conjunction with members of The Roots.
-Helping to feed the neo-soul movement, the girls started Black Lily, "A Women in Music Series."
+Helping to feed the neo-soul movement, the women started Black Lily, "A Women in Music Series."
 The series acts as a showcase for neo-soul artists including Alicia Keys, Jill Scott, and Bilal.

 In addition to recording their own albums, they have toured with and sung background vocals for The Roots (Illadelph Halflife, Things Fall Apart; Martinez appeared on Game Theory, Rising Down, and …And Then You Shoot Your Cousin).

 The Tortoise and The Hare, the group's second album, was released in September 2002 through Coolhunter/Ryko.